Hambrook/Syn/README.md

 ----
 ## Platforms

 Syn was built for Bash on Linux.
-It should also work in Bash on Mac and Windows 10 with Windows Subsystem for Linux (though this has not been tested).
+It should also work in Bash on Mac but is untested.

+#### Windows 10 (via Windows Subsystem for Linux)

+Syn works fine using Bash in WSL however be mindful of your line endings in your Syn config files.

+Note: the background colours are misbehaving a little.

+Toast Notifications: Syn can push toast notifications to Windows automatically if you install BurntToast in PowerShell.

+    PS C:\> Install-Module -Name BurntToast

+Known issue: If your terminal changes font after showing the toast notification then try changing the terminal font to Lucida Console or your other favourite mono font instead of Consolas.
+A known issue with PowerShell causes the WSL terminal to change to raster fonts if you're using the Consolas font.

+Use the below command to test notifications:

+    syn --notifications test

 ----
 ## Installation